kmryu/docker-bitcoind/README.md

 * Additional documentation in the [docs folder](docs).

-How to run regress mode
+How to run as regress mode
 -------------

 my .bitcoin.conf